Complete Guide to Top Online Engineering Degrees

 The Accreditation Board for Engineering and Technology (ABET) is the most important programmatic accrediting board for engineering programs; most states require students to obtain an ABET-accredited degree before practicing engineering and earning an engineering license.
 In general, attending an accredited college can help to ensure that you received a quality education, that your credits will transfer to other schools, and that employers will recognize your degree.
 Prospective students will find high quality online engineering degrees in all specialties on our top online colleges ranking list.

 Comprehensive List of Accredited Online Schools - Engineering Degrees (16)

 Top Online Colleges Offering Engineering Degrees

 These 25 top colleges offer online engineering degrees at the bachelor's or master's levels.
 Prospective students will find affordable schools with high academic strength scores on this list, such as University of Arkansas ranked first with a 70% academic strength score and a low $4,234 annual tuition.
-Second ranked University of Arkansas is among the three schools on this list with academic strength scores over 80%.
+Second ranked George Washington University - Engineering is among the three schools on this list with academic strength scores over 80%.

 All schools considered for this list offer fully online engineering degrees at the bachelor's level or higher.
 View our methodology for more details.

 |Rank||School||Annual Tuition||Academic Strength|